1918 United Kingdom general election

-The 1918 United Kingdom general election was called immediately after the Armistice with Germany which ended the First World War, and was held on Saturday, 14 December 1918.
+Following the Armistice with Germany, which ended the First World War, a general election was held in the United Kingdom on Saturday, 14 December 1918.
 The governing coalition, under Prime Minister David Lloyd George, sent letters of endorsement to candidates who supported the coalition government.
 These were nicknamed Coalition Coupons, and led to the election being known as the "coupon election".
 The result was a massive landslide in favour of the coalition, comprising primarily the Conservatives and Coalition Liberals, with massive losses for Liberals who were not endorsed.
-Nearly all the Liberal MPs without coupons were defeated, including party leader H. H. Asquith.
+Nearly all the Liberal MPs without coupons were defeated, including party leader and former Prime Minister H. H. Asquith.

 It was the first general election to be held after enactment of the Representation of the People Act 1918.
 It was thus the first election in which women over the age of 30 (with some property qualifications), and all men over the age of 21, could vote.
 Previously, all women and many poor men had been excluded from voting.
 Women generally supported the coalition candidates.

 It was also the first parliamentary election in which women were able to stand as candidates, following the Parliament (Qualification of Women) Act 1918, which received royal assent shortly before Parliament was dissolved.
 At 27 operative words, it is believed to be one of the shortest Acts of Parliament.
 It followed a report by Law Officers that the Reform Act 1832 had specified parliamentary candidates had to be male, and that the Representation of the People Act passed earlier in the year did not change that.
 One woman, Nina Boyle, had presented herself as a candidate in the 1918 Keighley by-election, but had been turned down by the returning officer on technical grounds.